The basis of all great service work is good relationships.

 The way a lot of web development and design projects work is there’ll be a large project at the beginning, and then smaller tasks that are ongoing after that.
 These ongoing tasks need attention, too.
 So how do you ensure they will have time on their schedule for your ongoing tasks?

 Monthly service agreements or ongoing web design retainers are the answer.

 Awesome web developers and consultants are always in high demand.
 Time is a finite resource.
 The top web consultants I know are consistently booked out months in advance.
 If you’re dealing with the web designer that’s really good at what they do, it’s in your best interest to have some sort of monthly retainer agreement with them.
 You might not need to retain a lot of your web developer’s time each month, but it needs to be enough to cover your ongoing needs.

 One misstep I see a lot of business owners make is they find a great web consultant, but then they refuse to commit to a monthly retainer, even a small one.

 As a result, the consultant will book up their time, because there’s no sense waiting around for work that may or may not happen.
 Then the company owner wonders why the web developer doesn’t have time that month for their ongoing initiatives.
 Bear in mind: digital agencies, web consultants, and web developers everywhere sell their time on a first come, first serve basis.
 If you do not retain a bit of their time and attention each month, you risk going to the back of their queue.

-The smallest ongoing retainer I offer here at Lockedown Design is for up to two hours of work each month.
+The smallest ongoing retainer I offer here at Lockedown SEO is for up to two hours of work each month.
 For many small businesses that have already completed a large web project, this is a good fit.
 For growing businesses, start-ups, or technology companies, a larger monthly retainer makes more sense.

 There a couple of reasons that ongoing web design retainers are good for everyone.